Arthur Casas

 Arthur Casas Mattos is a Brazilian architect.
+He is best known for being the founder of Studio Arthur Casas, a studio focused on architecture.

 Biography

 Casas graduated in Architecture and Urbanism at the Mackenzie Presbyterian University of São Paulo, 1983.
 He heads the Studio Arthur Casas, with offices in São Paulo and New York City.
 The architect, together with his team at the studio, work in almost all areas of an architectural project from the planning and implementation of constructions to interiors.
 From residential architecture to commercial and more recently, institutional, the design of the furniture establishes coherence between the space, objects and people.
-His interior architecture is known for its contrast between essential rationality and forms that are uniquely characteristic.
-Thus, his projects have become identifiable and recognizable in Brazil and abroad.
-His work highlights his commitment to the environment, as he always looks to make use of innovative techniques and recycled materials.
+His interior architecture is stated to be known for its contrast between essential rationality and forms that are uniquely characteristic.
+Thus, his projects have become identifiable and recognizable in Brazil as well as people outside the country.
+His work has been referred to highlight his commitment to the environment, as he always looks to make use of innovative techniques and recycled materials.
 Due to the quality of his work, Casas is recognized as one of the "Top work by Brazil's leading architects".